List of content you will read in this article:

 - Any executable malware opened by one user will not reach other cages and will be contained

 PHP Selector is a tool that can change the PHP settings and set limitations within a user account.
-This is very beneficial if you run numerous CMS-style websites on the same server where each requires different PHP modules.
+This is very beneficial if you run numerous CMS-style websites on the same server, each requiring different PHP modules.
 This allows the users to select the PHP versions that they prefer from PHP 5.2 -7.4

 Difference between CloudLinux and CentOS(CloudLinux VS CentOS)